 Since a portable generator can be used whenever and wherever you have fuel, it is a great way to have standby power for your sump pump.

-For example, a ⅓ horsepower sump pump will have an average starting wattage of 1300 watts and an average running watts of 800 watts.
+For example, a ⅓ horsepower sump pump will have an average starting wattage of 1,300 watts and average running watts of 800 watts.

-With these types of wattage number, you are going to want a fairly large portable generator.
-You will want to find a generator that has enough power to run your sump pump with a little wiggle room of extra wattage available.
+With these types of wattage numbers, you are going to want a fairly large portable generator.
+You will want to find a generator that has enough power to run your sump pump, plus a little extra wattage for wiggle room.

-This will ensure that your generator is not running at maximum power at all times.
-This can cause unnecessary wear on your generator and can cause premature damage.
+This will ensure that your generator is not running at maximum power at all times, which can cause unnecessary wear and premature damage.

-Now that I have discussed what types of generators you can use to run your sump pump, let’s take a look at how to install a generator to your pump.
+Now that I have discussed types of generators for running your sump pump, let’s take a look at how to install a generator to your pump.

-As with any usage of your portable generator, you are going to want to make sure your generator is in good working order.
+As always, make sure your generator is in good working order.

 This includes checking that the generator is clean and free of any defects.

-A dirty generator can cause larger problems down the road so ensure that you keep it clean.
+A dirty generator can cause larger problems down the road, so keep it clean.
 Give it a few test pulls to make sure that it fires up.

 The last thing that you want to do is to get it out to where you need it, only to find out that it needs to be repaired or that it is no longer working.

-It is a good idea to go ahead and clean the air filter and check the oil before using the generator to make sure that it is in tip-top shape when in use.
+It is a good idea to clean the air filter and check the oil before using the generator to make sure that it is in tip-top shape.